Driver suspected of DUI after crash leaves 2 Del Sol sophomores dead

 The driver of a Mercedes SUV that police say fatally struck two 16-year-old Las Vegas girls Monday night has been arrested on suspicion of driving while impaired.

-The driver of an SUV that police say fatally struck two 16-year-old Las Vegas girls in a crosswalk Monday night has been arrested on suspicion of driving while impaired.
+The driver of an SUV that police say fatally struck two 16-year-old Las Vegas girls in a crosswalk Monday night was arrested on suspicion of driving while impaired.

 The Metropolitan Police Department said Ebone Whitaker, 38, of Las Vegas, was driving a 2012 Mercedes-Benz south on Maryland Parkway, approaching the intersection with Katie Avenue, when she lost control of the vehicle.

-The SUV left the road to the right, traveled over the curb and struck a traffic sign before continuing south and hitting the two girls as they were crossing Katie in a marked crosswalk, police said in a release Tuesday.
+The SUV veered to the right, went over the curb and struck a traffic sign before continuing south and hitting the two girls as they were crossing Katie in a marked crosswalk, police said in a release Tuesday.

-One of the teens was forced into the road and came to rest underneath another vehicle driven by a 55-year-old Las Vegas man.
+One of the teens was forced into the road and ended up underneath another vehicle driven by a 55-year-old Las Vegas man.
 The second teen was thrown into a nearby McDonald’s drive-thru lane, police said.
-Whitaker’s vehicle continued farther, striking a tree and a traffic pole before coming to a halt.
+Whitaker’s vehicle continued on, striking a tree and a traffic pole before stopping.
 The fallen tree struck two other vehicles.

 Citlali Mora died at the scene from multiple blunt force injuries, according to the Clark County coroner’s office.